Nahush11/LLM_Drone/README.md

-Think of the LLM as a smart translator between you and the drone — not an autopilot that makes up flight on its own.
+Think of the LLM as a smart translator between you and the drone.
+It's not an autopilot that makes up flight on its own.

 ---